 7. Cat Bar, the vegan burger bar

-I still remember the surprise of walking into a new beer bar next to Plaza Sant Jaume with a punk look and finding only strange burgers without meat on the menu.
-The concept was new, and therefore surprising, but Cat Bar has survived, being one of the first to offer something as common as a burger and a beer but in its vegetarian version.
-Apart from the burgers, the real protagonists are the beers, with a variety of Catalan craft brands and the legendary Scottish punk beer Brew Dog at the head.
+I still remember the surprise of walking into a new punk-looking burger bar next to Plaça Sant Jaume and finding only strange meatless burgers on the menu.
+The concept was new, and therefore surprising, but Cat Bar has survived, being one of the first to offer something as common as a burger and a beer but in its vegan version.
+Now, they have moved to Carrer de la Mercè, and continue to serve, apart from the burgers, the real protagonists are the beers, with a variety of Catalan craft brands and the legendary Scottish punk beer Brew Dog at the head.

-Virens is the Barcelona restaurant of the Michelin-starred chef Rodrigo de la Calle, which recently ranked 22nd on the list of the 100 best vegetarian restaurants in the world.
+Virens is the Barcelona restaurant of Michelin-starred chef Rodrigo de la Calle, who was recently ranked 22nd on the list of the 100 best vegetarian restaurants in the world.
 His restaurant is a true fantasy, with completely vegetarian menus (but with flexitarian options) that make us forget any animal protein and discover all the magic that can be done with a simple carrot.

 📍Gran Via de les Corts Catalanes, 619, L’Eixample, 08007 Barcelona

-Catalan gastronomy, as rich as it is, has a small handicap: it is not very suitable for vegans.
-From the fricandó to els peus de porc, through a trinxat with cansalada, a butifarra, a rice with seafood… Catalan food is delicious, but somewhat restrictive for those who do not eat products derived from animals.
+Catalan gastronomy, as rich as it is, has a small handicap: it is not very thought for vegans.
+From fricandó to peus de porc, through a trinxat with cansalada, a butifarra, a rice with seafood … Catalan food is delicious, but somewhat restrictive for those who do not eat animal products.

-The same applies to gluten.
-From a picada with dry bread to the ubiquitous pa amb tomaquet the menu for celiacs is reduced.
-Escalivada, bravas… and so on and so forth.
-Hence the birth of places like Pöstot, a place of vegan and gluten-free Catalan cuisine that is holy water for those who, either by choice or by medical prescription, have to look at the cards with a magnifying glass before ordering.
+The same goes for gluten.
+From a picada with dry bread to the ubiquitous pa amb tomaquet, the menu for coeliacs is reduced.
+Escalivada, bravas … and so on.
+Hence the birth of places like Pöstot, a place of vegan and gluten-free Catalan cuisine that is holy water for those who, either by choice or by medical prescription, have to look at the menus with a magnifying glass before ordering.

-can there be fricandó, els canelons, trinxat or a vegan Russian salad?
-Here they seem to say yes, and faced with the simplicity of flavoring a meat, fish or egg, Pötstot reveals a range of techniques to create vegan and gluten-free dishes that make you forget, or at least not long for, your original carnivores.
+Can there be fricandó, cannelloni, trinxat or a vegan Russian salad?
+Here they seem to say yes, and faced with the simplicity of flavoring a meat, fish or egg, Pötstot reveals a range of techniques to create vegan and gluten-free dishes that make you forget, or at least not miss, your original carnivores.

 C/ de València, 204